David Carroll, Ph.D.

-Dr. Carroll joined The Carter Center in 1991 as assistant director of the Latin American and Caribbean Program and since 2003 has directed the Democracy Program.
-He received his Ph.D. in international relations from the University of South Carolina, has published articles and book chapters on development and democratization, and has taught at Georgia State University and the University of the South.
+He received his Ph.D. in international relations from the University of South Carolina, has published articles and book chapters on development and democratization, and has taught at the University of South Carolina, Georgia State University, and Sewanee - the University of the South.

 Brett Lacy has worked on election observation and democratic governance projects since 1999 in more than a dozen countries.
 Before returning to The Carter Center in 2010, she managed civil society, political party, conflict mitigation, media, women's participation, and legislative-strengthening programs for the National Democratic Institute in West Africa.
 She has also worked with International Foundation for Electoral Systems, International IDEA, and the International Organization for Migration to contribute to the development of standards for the participation of refugees and internally displaced persons in post-conflict elections.

-Ms. Lacy previously served at The Carter Center from 2000 2003, where she contributed to programming in Timor-Leste, Nicaragua, Guyana, and Zambia as well as the Center's Democratic Election Standards program as an assistant program coordinator.
+Lacy previously served at the Center from 2000 – 2003, contributing to programming in Timor-Leste, Nicaragua, Guyana, and Zambia as well as the Center's Democratic Election Standards program as an assistant program coordinator.
 She earned a bachelor's degree in political science from Duke University and a master's degree in international administration from the University of Denver's Graduate School of International Studies.

 Dottie Hunt works on the ELMO project within the Democracy Program.
 She previously worked at the Georgia Institute of Technology in the library's user experience department.
 She is pursuing additional graduate studies in the field of human and computer interaction.
 Her research interest includes the intersection of data visualization and user interaction.
 Hunt holds a master’s in business administration and a bachelor’s in music, both from Wesleyan College.